-Director of The REDD Research and Development Center
+Director of The REDD-plus and Forest-DRR Research and Development Center

 The Forestry and Forest Products Research Institute

 The 26th Conference of the Parties (COP26) to the United Nations Framework Convention on Climate Change (UNFCCC), which was scheduled to be held in November 2020 to confirm the full-scale launch of the Paris Agreement, an international framework for reducing greenhouse gas emissions, has been postponed for one year due to the global spread of novel coronavirus infections, COVID-19.
 As a result, the world's attention seems to be focused on the fight against COVID-19 and relatively less on the fight against climate change.
 However, even during this period, the importance of climate change countermeasures has been increasing due to the outbreak of large-scale forest fires in the Amazon and other regions, as well as the increasing severity of wind, flood and storm surge damages caused by giant typhoons and hurricanes.

 The global spread of COVID-19 has caused a stagnation of economic activities, and greenhouse gas emissions are expected to be significantly reduced in 2020.
 However, a reduction for only one year will have little impact on the reduction of greenhouse gas concentrations in the atmosphere, so continuous reduction is required.
 However, there are concerns that as the new coronavirus infection comes to an end, economic activity will pick up again and greenhouse gas emissions will start to increase again.
 In the after-corona period, we need to promote green recovery to achieve both economic recovery and decarbonized society.